aspose-svg/Aspose.SVG-Documentation/content/net/drawing-basics/filters-and-gradients/_index.md

 ---
-title: SVG Filters and Gradients
+title: SVG Filters and Gradients | SVG code, Examples
+linktitle: SVG Filters and Gradients
 type: docs
 weight: 80
 aliases: /net/drawing-basics/filters-and-gradients
-lastmod: 2022-01-10
+lastmod: 2022-07-27
-description: This article discusses SVG filters that create blur, color and light effects.
-It is shown how linear or radial gradients can beautify any line, shape, or text in SVG graphics.
+description: You'll learn how to write SVG code to create svg filters, gaussian blur, drop shadow effect, light effects or a linear gradient and radial gradient.
-description: svg filters, gaussian blur, drop shadow effect, svg drop shadow, svg light effects, color filters, svg gradients, svg linear gradient, svg radial gradient
+description: svg filters, gaussian blur, drop shadow effect, svg drop shadow, svg light effects, color filters, svg gradients, svg linear gradient, svg radial gradient, svg code
 ---
 <link href="./../../style.css" rel="stylesheet" type="text/css" />

 {{% alert color="primary" %}}
 Aspose.SVG offers <a href="https://products.aspose.app/svg/applications" target="_blank">**Free Online Applications**</a> to convert SVG and bitmap files, merge SVGs to sprite, image vectorizing, and more.
 Use our collection of applications to perform your SVG-related tasks and make your workflow seamlessly!
 {{% /alert %}}

+This article discusses SVG filters that create blur, color and light effects.
+We consider how to write SVG code to create a linear or radial gradient.
+You will see how gradients can beautify any line, shape, or text in an SVG graphic.

 ## **What is an SVG Filter?**